rpeden/prefect-multiprocess/README.md

 This Prefect collection contains a multiprocess task runner.
 It is ideal for running CPU-intensive Prefect tasks in parallel.
 It is useful in scenarios where you want to spread computation across multiple CPU cores on a single machine without adding heavy dependencies like Dask.
 This package does not require any extra dependencies beyond what Prefect already installs.

+The current release supports Prefect 3+.
+If you're using Prefect 2, install version 0.1.0 of `prefect-multiprocess`.

 ## Getting Started

 Install the package by running:
 ```
 pip install prefect-multiprocess
 ```

+Or use `uv` or whichever package manager you prefer.

 Then, use the task runner in your Prefect flows.
 The task runner only accepts one parameter: `processes`, which controls the number of worker processes to start for running tasks.
 If not provided, it defaults to the number of CPUs on the host machine.